QubesOS/qubes-doc/user/downloading-installing-upgrading/install-security.md

  * Untrustworthy firmware.
 (Firmware can be malicious even if the drive is new.
    Plugging a drive with rewritable firmware into a compromised machine can also [compromise the drive][BadUSB].
-Installing from a compromised drive could compromise even a brand new Qubes installation.)
+Installing from a compromised drive could compromise even a brand new PedOS installation.)

 ### Optical Discs ###